BACK TO THE HOMEPAGE

 Enhancing Cloudshell on Google Cloud

 Cloud Shell is super useful and features a lot of tools.
 However out of the box the general setup doesnt match my local machine.
 If you want to use tmux or vim in your environment, this blog post is for you.
+The following is a quick summary of changes made to update Cloud Shell to be a bit more like my own machine.

 Software Stack